mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 generally painful.
 I no longer have to coach students through compiling NumPy and SciPy on Windows but that pain has now been replaced with navigating them through the myriad of package managers that all tout themselves to be *the* solution.
-These days, a new package manager option seems to be released every month.
+These days, a new package manager option seems to be released about every month.

 Back in 2008, I would ``apt install`` the Python scientific computing stack for simple use on Debian Linux (which still works nicely today!) and but if I